Pittsburgh Member Chapter Scholarships

 The AIST Foundation will forward the scholarship stipend, as a lump sum, to the college or university for deposit in the account of the student.

-In cases where the student’s studies or admission are delayed or interrupted for any reason, the Secretary must be advised immediately, and may result in forfeiture.
+In cases where the student’s enrollment is delayed or interrupted for any reason, the Secretary must be advised immediately.
+Forfeiture of scholarship funds may be required.

 Describe an accomplishment that you have achieved while you have been a student.
 Why were you successful?
 How will your success influence your future plans as an engineer?